FelixFourcolor/noteblock-generator/README.md

 * `-qqq`: No output at all, even if an error occurs, only an exit status to indicate success.
 * `-qq`: Above, plus critical warnings, and a brief error message if one occurs.
-* `-q`: Above, plus a generating progress bar, and longer error message if one occurs.
+* `-q`: Above, plus brief information about the structure, a generating progress bar, and longer error message if one occurs.
-* *Default*: Above, plus information about the music and the world, and a confirmation prompt before generating
+* Default: Above, plus full information about the structure and a confirmation prompt before generating.

 `--debug` can be used in conjuction with any verbosity level.